jvendemiatti/CS-5-Final-Project/README.md

 The following generations are created by "breeding" only the  "fittest" programs (highest percentage of environment covered).
 The universal variable CREAMOFTHECROP determines how many programs make it to breeding in each generagion.
-The "breeding" isdone by the method crossover(self, other).
+The "breeding" is done by the method crossover(self, other).
 There are also occasional "mutations" in the "breeding".

 For each generation, the method GA prints the average fitness of the